 SIP Trunk Vs Hosted PBX

-Aside from the cost, the differences between SIP trunking and Hosted PBX can also affect the features of each.
 If you compare the two, you should know that Hosted PBX is fully hosted by the provider, whereas the user hosts SIP trunking.
 There are several advantages and disadvantages of both options.
 If you are confused, read this article to understand these two types of communication systems better.
+For further information and pricing on phone systems, click here.

 SIP trunking and hosted PBX are both types of VoIP phone systems.
 Both have their benefits and drawbacks.
 SIP trunking is a more flexible solution for small to mid-sized businesses, while hosted PBX is better for larger companies.
 If you’re not sure which option is better for your company, consider a few things.